NAVEENINTEL/playwright-saucedemo-ui-api/README.md

-Using the following site https://www.saucedemo.com/ and the playwright framework https://playwright.dev/
+Using the following site https://www.saucedemo.com/ and the playwright framework using JS/TS https://playwright.dev/

 Create a test that will: